vjc578/legitstravaleaderboard/README.md

 3. Run the program `python leaderboard.py examples/august_neighborhood_segment_challenge.txt stravacookies.txt`
 4. Bask in the glory of your fully armed and operational leaderboard

+The output format is a CSV file with athlete_name, total_points, total_num_segments as the fields